amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 ## What is a design system?

 Design systems help organisations create consistency across one or more products.
-In large organisations especially, they also stop teams from having to solve problems that have been solved before by other teams.
+In large organisations especially, they also stop teams from having to solve problems that have already been solved by other teams.

-You’ll find many a definition of design systems floating around the internet and in books (remember books?).

-For the purposes of this article, I’m defining a design system as a collection of:
+You’ll find many a definition of design systems floating around the internet and in books (remember books?) but in this article, I’m defining a design system as a collection of:

 - code and tools, like design layout or prototype-making software
 - processes like peer reviews and quality assurance
 - best practice guidelines like content and visual style guides
 - reusable designs for common user interface elements like buttons, tables, links, headers and footers
-- solutions or “design patterns” for common user tasks like signing in or out of a website, searching for something or filling in a form
+- solutions or design patterns for common user tasks like signing in or out of a website, searching for something or filling in a form

 Design systems contain lots of documented examples, and those examples often include copy.

+This copy doesn't replace a general content style guide, but it can help to reinforce best practice, and give guidance for more specific scenarios.

 ## Types of example copy